Feelings of love, joy, and pain relief are just a few of the benefits of practicing loving kindness meditation.

 Next, move on to someone you don’t like or have difficult feelings towards.

-- This may seem as if it’s going to be very difficult, but once you’ve established bedrock of compassion towards yourself, it’s easier to feel compassion for others.
+- This may seem as if it’s going to be very difficult, but once you’ve established a bedrock of compassion towards yourself, it’s easier to feel compassion for others.